Artikash/Textractor/README.md

-# NextHooker
+# Textractor

 ## Overview

-*NextHooker* is an open-source x86/x64 text hooker for Windows.
+*Textractor* is an open-source x86/x64 text hooker for Windows.

 ![How it looks](https://media.discordapp.net/attachments/330538905072041994/486629608456847360/unknown.png?width=1083&height=353)